 Parents requesting enrolment of their child should contact the Principal for an appointment.
-Official enrolment forms are available from the school's office and our website at any time.
+Online enrolment link is on our website.

 It is the policy of the school that enrolment of children will be in the following order:

 - Siblings of existing families (Catholic or Non-Catholic) - Catholic children - Where positions are available, children from Non-Catholic families